asimlqt/docker-php/README.md

 NOTE: This will override the default php.ini settings mentioned above in the "Default PHP ini settings" section.
 So if you do supply a custom php.ini file it's worth setting the `date.timezone` setting as well.

 # Specifying a custom Apache vhost
-The process is siilar to specifying a custom php.ini file.
+The process is similar to specifying a custom php.ini file.
 Create a file called `000-default.conf`
 ```
 <VirtualHost *:80>
     DocumentRoot /var/www/html/web/